 After recovering, spend the afternoon exploring the town, and checking out the art galleries that line the street.

-Viñales Stay / Budget Casa el Isleno | Mid-market Casa El Porry
+Viñales Stay – Budget Casa el Isleno | Mid-market Casa El Porry

-Travel / 5 hour hike around Palmarito Mogote
+Travel – 5-hour hike around Palmarito Mogote

 The bus from Viñales to Playa Larga is a tortuously long affair.
 So take one of the regular colectivos that plough the route.
 The journey takes 4 hours, 30 minutes plus a half-hour stop for lunch.
-The cost is CUC35.
 You may be asked to change cars just outside Havana so that the drivers can get home.
 The colectivo will leave between 8:00 and 9:00 and arrive about 14:00.

 Playa Larga is the gateway to the Cienaga de Zapata National Park – an outdoorsy addition to our Cuba itinerary.
 This flat swampy area, has mangrove forests, seagrass beds, coral reefs, underwater canyons, wetlands and lakes.
 It is a nature lovers paradise where you can snorkel in the Bay of Pigs, hike through forests packed with endemic birds, or boat along wetlands staring at swathes of pink flamingos.